I am one of those rare people who love what they do

 Put some of the pinecones in a cellophane bag.
 Tie bag with metallic curling ribbon or raffia.
 Attach a little card with the instructions on how to use them.

-Check the Craft Books below for more resources!
+Books below for more resources!

+Easy Scented Pinecones Dab glue on tips of pine cone petals and on the bottom of the cone.
 Or, mix 1 part glue to 1 part water and brush entire cone with a foam brush.
+Roll cone in mixture of ground cinnamon, cloves, or a nice spice that smells yummy.

 OR